Skip to main content

 How much does motorhome insurance cost?

-Motorhome insurance typically costs $1,000-$3,000+ per year, depending on the RV type and value, usage (weekend vs. full-time), driving record, coverage levels, and where you travel.
-Class A motorhomes generally cost more to insure than travel trailers.
-Full-timers pay more than occasional users due to increased exposure.
+Motorhome insurance costs depend on the RV type and value, usage (weekend vs. full-time), driving record, coverage levels, and where you travel.
+Class A motorhomes generally cost more to insure than travel trailers, and full-timers pay more than occasional users due to increased exposure.
+For pricing based on your specific RV, schedule a consultation or call our office at 585-657-6101.

 What types of RVs can be insured?